sentinelgrowthdao/dvpn-node-manager/README.md

 ## Dependencies

 The script is designed to run on a Linux-based operating system.
-The script has been tested on Ubuntu 22.04 LTS and Raspberry Pi OS (version 32-bit and 64-bit versions).
+The script has been tested on Ubuntu 22.04 LTS and Raspberry Pi OS (32-bit and 64-bit versions).
 The script is not guaranteed to work on other operating systems.

 ### Required Packages